murffious/kards/react-ui/README.md

 SO in master list its just a reference of where to go and bypass all this fancy stuff

+###### modes : course , pro , in pro you get more conetent like react material ui and such

+switch at the top and ... more content, pick your stack etc interview quetions as quizes

+as you go

 Dashbaord
 has 1 graph of overal mastery scores overall tasks done and left